AmpereComputing/nginx-hello-container/SUSE-Rancher-K3s/README.md

 # Deploy this Hello World WebApp container to SUSE K3s cluster

-The steps to deploy Hello World WebApp container with PVC to K3s + Longhorn
+## The steps to deploy Hello World WebApp container with PVC to K3s + Longhorn (a single pod)

 % kubectl create -f nginx-hello-app-pvc.yaml